-“One of those holding the torch of progression of drumming” (Adam Arritola/Miami Psych Fest), Sean Hamilton is a percussionist, composer, improviser, and audio engineer currently based in western Colorado.
-His creative practice primarily focuses on hybrids of the improvised and the composed, rooted in avant-garde and experimental music, free improvisation, electronic and electroacoustic music, noise, punk and metal, and sound art.
+“One of those holding the torch of progression of drumming” (Adam Arritola/Miami Psych Fest), Sean Hamilton is a percussionist, composer, improviser, and audio engineer whosecreative practice focuses on moments, juxtapositions, and sonic opportunities.
+Primarily working in hybrids of the improvised and the composed, his work is rooted in avant-garde and experimental music, free jazz/improvisation, electronic and electroacoustic music, noise, punk and metal, design and photography, and sound art.
+His work often exists through performance, composition, multimedia projects, and the meshing of analog and digital mediums.

-Sean holds a Master of Music degree in percussion performance and music composition from the University of South Florid and a BM in Music Education from Slippery Rock University in Pennsylvania where his studies included percussion, composition, jazz/improvisation, and pedagogy.
+Sean holds a Master of Music degree in percussion performance and music composition from the University of South Florida and a BM in Music Education from Slippery Rock University in Pennsylvania.

 Sean is proud to perform exclusively with Innovative Percussion sticks and mallets and Grover Pro Percussion instruments and accessories.